Slideshow Pictures: Depression Overview - Symptoms, Types, Tests & Treatment

 Electroconvulsive Therapy (ECT)

 Electroconvulsive therapy (ECT) is another treatment option for people who struggle with severe treatment-resistant depression.
 This treatment involves administering electric impulses to create a controlled seizure while the patient is under sedation.
 ECT helps 80% to 90% of people who receive it, which is significant given that most of those individuals would otherwise continue to suffer.
 While this form of treatment has a history of stigma attached to it, changes in the way it was implemented decades ago have significantly decreased side effects and improved its effectiveness.

 Transcranial Magnetic Stimulation

-A newer option for people with stubborn depression is repetitive transcranial magnetic stimulation (rTMS).
-This treatment aims electromagnetic pulses at the skull.
-It stimulates a tiny electrical current in a part of the brain linked to depression. rTMS does not cause a seizure and appears to have few side effects.
-But doctors are still fine-tuning this treatment.
+Repetitive transcranial magnetic stimulation (rTMS) is another option for people with severe depression that does not respond adequately to medication and psychotherapy.
+With rTMS, physicians aim electromagnetic currents at the skull to stimulate a small electrical current in a part of the brain linked to depression.
+In contrast to ECT, rTMS does not cause a seizure and seems to have few side effects.
+However, not many doctors have the training and experience to implement this form of treatment.